Après ski: The short intense party between finishing your skiing and going back to your chalet or hotel for dinner.

 5. Val d'Isere France

-Val d'Isere is Iglu Ski’s number 1 resort for sales and our staff love this resort.
+Val d'Isere is Iglu Ski’s number 1 resort for sales, and our staff love this resort.
 We can’t get enough of it.
 The skiing in the Espace Killy (linked with Tignes) offers easily accessible variety than any other in Europe.
 It has a very long season because it catches the storms as they hit the end of the Tarentaise Valley at the border with Italy.
 But what really sets it apart is the number of high quality bars on and off-piste.

-The original Folie Douce offers a great afternoon’s entertainment on the mountain, accessible via the La Daille gondola (super handy to get back down into La Daille if you can’t face skiing back down!).
 If you’re heading down the slopes, then Cocoricos is the place to go for live music under bright fairy lights.
 There are countless bars in town such as the Petit Danois (après drink deals and 2 pool tables), The Morris Pub and The Underground (very French).
-The 2 biggest nightclubs are the legendary and original Dicks Tea Bar with a mainly UK crowd and Doudoune for a French crowd.

 6. Tignes, France